-The recent weaker economic expectations have boosted it back above 137.00 area congestion that held again on recent tests, with 139.00 area above that restrained the recent rally prior to the dip back into the 138.00 area.
-The lower support remains in the mid-low 135.00 area.
+The recent weaker economic expectations had boosted it back above 137.00 area congestion that had held on recent tests, with 139.00 area above that restraining the recent rally prior to the dip back into the 138.00 area.
+Yet now well back below the 137.00 area once again leaves lower support in the mid-low 135.00 area.